PandemiXcenter/SignatureFeatures19thCentury/README.md

-# Supplementary material for _"Identifying Signature Features of Epidemic Diseases from 19th Century All-cause Mortality Data"_
+# Online supplementary material for _"Identifying Signature Features of Epidemic Diseases from 19th Century All-cause Mortality Data"_

 This repository contains various files and supporting information and material related to the article _"Identifying Signature Features of Epidemic Diseases from 19th Century All-cause Mortality Data"_.

+Article currently accepted for publication, to appear soon.

-PandemiX Center of Excellence
+PandemiX Center of Excellence, Roskilde University, Denmark

 ## Files description